Oklahoma lawmakers look at tax hike to avert a teachers' strike

 Speaking on House floor on Monday, Appropriations and Budget Chairman Kevin Wallace, a Republican, said the measure that passed the House could support a $5,000 pay raise for a beginning teacher and a nearly $8,000 raise for a teacher with 25 years of experience.

-The bill calls for raising the production oilfield tax rate to 5 percent on new and existing oil and gas wells and increasing taxes on other items including gasoline, diesel fuel and cigarettes.
+The bill calls for raising the production oilfield tax rate to 5 percent on new and existing oil and gas wells and increasing taxes on items including gasoline, diesel fuel, hotel rooms and cigarettes.

 According to National Education Association estimates for 2016, Oklahoma ranked 48th, followed by Mississippi at 49 and South Dakota at 50, in terms of average U.S. classroom teacher salary.